What’s OnView all

 Our regular opening hours are 10am-5pm Wednesday to Sunday.

-The Gallery is a venue of choice for many of Australia’s leading contemporary artists, curators and collectors.
-We have developed a proud tradition of impeccably presented landmark exhibitions accompanied by scholarly publications.
+Situated on the Australian National University campus, the gallery is housed in an historic drill hall built in the 1940s to train soldiers for the Second World War.
+Today the Drill Hall Gallery is the venue of choice for many of Australia’s leading contemporary artists, curators and collectors, continuing a proud tradition of impeccably presented landmark exhibitions accompanied by scholarly publications.